 CLASS 3: Bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the e-bike reaches 28 mph.

 Cities and towns would retain the right to restrict, regulate, or prohibit the use of e-bikes in parks, paths, and trails.
-MassBike recommends that in the absence of local ordinances, the slower Class 1 and Class 2 e-bikes would be allowed on paths and trails, while the Class 3 e-bikes would only be allowed on roadways.
+MassBike recommends that in the absence of local ordinances, slower e-bikes would be allowed on paths and trails, and for off-road and "natural surface" trails would be dependent on decisions by land managers, jurisdictions, or agencies who control the land.

 The e-bike class model also allows municipalities to permit e-bikes on paths or bikeways where they are traditionally not allowed, for example, in the event that an alternative route is considered hazardous.